dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 ### Grains of sand

 Now the key question: Is such a number big enough to represent the grains of sand that would fill the entire universe?

+Throughout the last part, Archimedes uses the fact that the volume of a sphere scales with the cube of its diameter:

+- If you double the diameter of sphere, the volume increases by a factor of 8
+- If you make the diameter ten times larger, the volume increases by a factor of 1000
+- If you 100x the diameter, the volume increases by a factor of 1 million

+This is a (mostly) straightforward scaling argument.
+Archimedes asserts, without proof, that at most 10,000 grains of sand would fit into the volume of a poppy seed.
+He then states that a finger width (*dactyl*) is 40 poppy seeds long, so the grains of sand that would fit into a sphere with a diameter of one dactyl is at most

+40<sup>3</sup> * 10,000 = 64,000 * 10,000 = 640 million

+Archimedes then says that this is less than 1 billion, which can be written using numbers of his previously-defined second order.

+Making the sphere bigger, Archimedes says that one *stade* is less than 10,000 finger lengths, so the number of grains that could fill a sphere of one *stade* diameter is no more than

+10,000<sup>3</sup> * 1 billion = 1 trillion * 1 billion = 10<sup>12</sup> * 10<sup>9</sup> = 10<sup>21</sup>

+which is 1 sextillion grains of sand in modern notation.

+The estimated size of the universe is 100 trillion stadia (10<sup>14</sup>), so the estimated number of grains in the entire universe is

+(10<sup>14</sup>)<sup>3</sup> * 10<sup>21</sup>